RuiHe1999/blog/content/en/docs/CV/_index.md

 ## Education
 - 2021 -- present, Universitat Pompeu Fabra (Barcelona, Spain)
   PhD in Translation and Language Science, funded by China Scholarship Council
-  Project: Speech-based computational detection of Alzheimer's disease
+  Project: Computational Modeling and Prediction of Language and Memory Decline in Alzheimer's Disease
 - 2020 -- 2021, Universitat Pompeu Fabra (Barcelona, Spain)
   Master in Theoretical and Applied Linguistics (Specialized in Computational Linguistics)
   Thesis: A BiLSTM+Attention+CRF Model for Chinese Metaphor Detection: Modeling and Evaluation